bayrami1/work-experience/README.md

 - [NFL](#nfl)

 ## AEG: Ticketing Application
+AEG is one of the largest companies in the live entertainment industry, they book shows at venues and generate revenue from ticket sales.

-Objective of the ticketing application is to import and consolidate ticket inventory data from 3rd parties and map it to specific events created in external applications used at AEG.
+The objectives of the AEG Ticketing Application are to import and consolidate ticket inventory data from 3rd parties and then map it to specific events created in external applications used at AEG.

 Below are several features which I enjoyed implementating for this application